Austin Corbin: Personal life

 He resided in a mansion in Newport, New Hampshire.
 He also owned a summer estate in North Babylon, New York along the shores of what is known today as Deer Lake in the Parkdale Estates neighborhood.
 His daughter married René Chéronnet-Champollion, a French artist and grandson of Jean-François Champollion.

 Corbin built his large New Hampshire estate, and bought out his neighbors’ farms to create an 22,000 acre wildlife game preserve, which became a prestigious private hunting park and hosted notable guests, including Theodore Roosevelt, the Prince of Wales, Cornelius Vanderbilt, Joe Dimaggio, Rudyard Kipling, and Augustus Saint Gaudens.")
 The preserve was stocked with boar, bighorn sheep, antelope, elk, Chinese pheasant, and other imported animals, but, most importantly, with some 150 bison.
 This enabled Corbin's park naturalist Ernest Harold Baynes to play a vital part in the saving of the American bison from extinction, a contribution highlighted in the 2023 Ken Burns PBS documentary The American Buffalo.

 Death and legacy

 Corbin died in a carriage accident near his country home in New Hampshire in 1896 at age 68.
 He is buried in Woodlawn Cemetery in the Bronx.

+Austin Street in Forest Hills was named after Corbin.